bugsapi/htb-scripts/README.md

 htb_enum > exit
 ```

-## Saving Command History
+### Saving Command History

 The command history is saved to `~/.htb_enum_history` and is loaded when the tool starts.
 This allows you to navigate through previous commands using the arrow keys.

 ## Conclusion

-The HTB Enumerator Tool is designed to streamline the enumeration process for HackTheBox machines, providing a modular and interactive interface.
+The Hex Enumerator Tool is designed to streamline the enumeration process for HackTheBox machines, providing a modular and interactive interface.
 With command auto-completion, history navigation, and a variety of built-in functionalities, it aims to enhance the efficiency and effectiveness of your enumeration tasks.

 ---

 Feel free to customize and extend the tool as needed to fit your specific requirements.
 Happy enumerating!

+---